Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ### Step 1: Connect to ISU Wifi or VPN (if off campus)

-* Note an ISU guest Wifi will not work.
-For example: IASTATE-Guest
+* Note if you are using ISU guest Wifi (IASTATE-Guest) you will need to connect to the VPN first.

 ### Step 2: Connect to Nova